NCAR/DART/assimilation_code/programs/filter/filter.rst

 program.
 Each model has a separate directory under DART/models, and under each model is a work directory where the code is compiled and can be run for testing.
 Generally when a full-size experiment is done the executables are copied to a different location - e.g. scratch space on a large filesystem - since the data files for 10s to 100s of copies of a model can get very large.
-A lightly pruned directory tree can be browsed in the main `index.html <../../../docs/index.html#Directories>`__.

 Directories expected to be modified
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~